Burn CDs and DVDs on Mac

 Insert a blank disc into your optical drive.

-If you see a dialog, click the pop-up menu, then choose Open Finder.
+If you see a dialogue, click the pop-up menu, then choose Open Finder.
 Select “Make this action the default” if you want to open the Finder every time you insert a blank disc.

 The disc appears on your desktop.